Enough is Enough

 By Lindsay Leimbach

-1. You are normal – You are normal if you need to “Let Go of negative emotions”.
+1. You are normal - You are normal if you need to "Let Go of negative emotions."
 Everyone experiences negatively charged emotions attached to a past situation.
 This is completely normal.
 It is actually how your mind is protecting you from future poor decisions.
-The problem is that the mind does not know when enough is an enough and often holds on to the negatively charged emotions too long.
-This is when everyone has to practice the skill of “Letting Go”.
-“Letting Go” helps your mind to be calmer, happier, and have better clarity to make healthy choices.
+The problem is that the mind does not know when enough is enough and often holds on to the negatively charged emotions too long.
+This is when everyone has to practice the skill of "Letting Go."
+"Letting Go" helps your mind be calmer, happier, and have better clarity to make healthy choices.

-2. “Letting Go” does not mean forgetting – Trying to forget something that has emotional charges such as anger, frustration, sadness, regret, guilt, and/or frustration is almost impossible.
-You can try to forget but this is called denial.
-The emotions will always be under the surface ready to rear their heads as soon as something triggers them once again.
-“Letting Go” is about no longer having the negatively charged emotions attached to the memory of the situation that produced them.
+2. "Letting Go" does not mean forgetting - Trying to forget something with emotional charges such as anger, frustration, sadness, regret, guilt, and/or frustration is almost impossible.
+You can try to forget, but this is called denial.
+The emotions will always be under the surface, ready to rear their heads as soon as something triggers them once again.
+"Letting Go" is about no longer having the negatively charged emotions attached to the memory of the situation that produced them.

-3. A Lesson has been learned – Having the ability to “Let Go” first means that you accept that a lesson has been learned that will have a positive influence on your life.
-The lesson can be as simple as “I won’t do that again”, “I will react differently next time”, or “I cannot hold on to things I cannot change”.
-Being able to formulate a positive lesson helps your mind “Let Go” of the negatively charged emotions to which it is clinging.
-This is a huge big step because it means that you are taking responsibility and control for your thinking.
+3. A Lesson has been learned - Having the ability to "Let Go" first means that you accept that a lesson has been learned that will have a positive influence on your life.
+The lesson can be as simple as "I won't do that again," "I will react differently next time," or "I cannot hold on to things I cannot change."
+Formulating a positive lesson helps your mind "Let Go" of the negatively charged emotions to which it is clinging.
+This is a huge big step because you are taking responsibility and control for your thinking.

-4. Your mind will test you – Understanding that once you have decided to “Let Go”, you will not be surprised that the negatively charged emotions may again appear in your mind.
-Your mind will test you- it will ask you “Are you sure that you have “Let Go” of this anger, frustration, and/or disappointment?”
-This is where the true power of “Letting Go” materializes.
-Declare to yourself “I have Let Go, I have learned my lesson, I have moved on!”
-Then redirect your thinking away from the negative to a positive productive thought.
-The good news is the mind, in time, will stop testing you and you will actually have “Let Go” of the negatively charged emotions, while learning a valuable life lesson.
+4. Your mind will test you - Understanding that once you have decided to "Let Go," you will not be surprised that the negatively charged emotions may again appear in your mind.
+Your mind will test you- it will ask you, "Are you sure that you have "Let Go" of this anger, frustration, and/or disappointment?"
+This is where the true power of "Letting Go" materializes.
+First, declare to yourself, "I have Let Go, I have learned my lesson, I have moved on!”
+Then redirect your thinking away from the negative to a positive, productive thought.
+The good news is the mind, in time, will stop testing you, and you will actually have "Let Go" of the negatively charged emotions while learning a valuable life lesson.

 5. Visualize "Letting Go"-